c. 1500 BC

 The entity Iam attempts to copy the Doctor's TARDIS console.
 He also copies an area of Earth that includes Europe, North Africa, and the Middle East.
 He provides the necessary conditions for life to continue on this new discworld.

 Octavius defeats Mark Anthony and Cleopatra in the Battle of Actium.
 Within a year, they are both dead, and Octavius is well on the way to becoming Augustus Caesar.
+Marcus Agrippa would write an account of the battle.

 c.
 24 BC